nanoc/nanoc.app/content/docs/4-basic-concepts.md

 Each deployment configuration needs a `dst` key, containing the destination to where should be deployed.
 It can also contain an optional `options` hash, which is an array of options to pass to rsync.

-Here's an example `config.yaml` that shows the deployment configuration:
+Here’s an example `config.yaml` that shows the deployment configuration:

 <pre><code class="language-yaml">
 deploy: